wigging/wigging.github.io/_articles/exponential-sums.md

 $$\sum_{n=1}^N e^{2 \pi i f(n)}$$

 where the exponential is a complex number.
 The function $f(n)$ is a real-valued function defined for a sequence of positive integers.

-The Python package `expsum` is a command line tool that plots the exponential sum in the complex plane as a progression of partial sums.
+The exponential sum can be plotted in the complex plane as a progression of partial sums.
 The x-axis on the plot is the real part and the y-axis is the imaginary part.

+## Python package

+The Python package `expsum` is a command line tool to plot and optionally animate the exponential sum for a specific function.
 See the [exponential-sums](https://github.com/wigging/exponential-sums) repository on GitHub for installation and usage instructions.

-Example functions for $f(n)$ are shown below.
-Command line arguments along with the generated plot from the `expsum` package are given for each function.
+Examples of using the `expsum` tool for various functions are shown below.
+An animated plot can be displayed using the optional `--anim` argument.
+See the GitHub repo for more details.

+## Function 1

 $$f(n) = \frac{n}{a} + \frac{n^2}{b} + \frac{n^3}{c}$$